M-J-Robbins/good-email-code/content/email-code/template.md

   <meta name="color-scheme" content="light only">
   <meta name="supported-color-schemes" content="light only">
   ```
   These are used to control dark mode preferences.
-They both do the same thing but `supported-color-schemes` was renames to `color-scheme` so for now we include both to get more support but in the future it should be safe t only use `color-scheme`.
+They both do the same thing but `supported-color-schemes` was renames to `color-scheme` so for now we include both to get more as the old name is supported by WebKit, Safari, and Mail in macOS 10.14.4.

   The `content` values are
-  * light dark—The UA will choose the light or dark theme to match the user’s preference.
-If the user’s preference does not match something in the list, the UA is allowed to apply transformations to the content.
+  * light dark — tells the email clients that both light and dark mode are coded and ready to use.
-  * only (synonym for light only—The UA will only ever render the content in the light color scheme, and never apply transformations.
+  * only - tells the email clients that only light mode is ready to use and not to try and transform light styles.
-  * light dark only—The UA will choose the first of the listed schemes that it supports taking user preference into account, and never apply transformations.
+  * light dark only — The UA will choose the first of the listed schemes that it supports taking user preference into account, and never apply transformations.

   I tend to default to `light only` then control dark styles with a `prefers-color-scheme` media query.